alevchuk/programming-lessions/README.md

 ## Prerequisites: Skills

+### Running commands
 (3 minutes to learn how to use the Terminal app)

 You need to know how to run shell commands:
+1. In manuals and online you'll sometimes you'll see Shell commands that you want to run for things like installing a new version of python.
+Let take a toy example of a command.
+It looks like this: `echo Hello World`
 1. Copy the command from the manual.
 Use copy-and-paste (not typing) for accuracy.
 2. Open the Terminal (fastest way to find the Terminal on Mac is to type "ter" in the Spotlight Search - which is the magnifying glass in the top right)
 3. Paste the command and hit Enter